-- History-drenched museums and buildings, including the Prague Castle and Vyšehrad, as well as the Old Town which is a UNESCO World Heritage Site.
+- History-drenched museums and buildings, including Prague Castle and Vyšehrad.

-- Breathtaking landmarks, which include the intricate Charles Bridge over the Vltava River and the medieval Astronomical Clock.
+- Breathtaking landmarks, including the intricate Charles Bridge over the Vltava River and the medieval Astronomical Clock.

 Now, you might be wondering: what are the best foods and drinks to try in Prague?

 - Love meat?
-Treat your palate with the world-famous Prague ham, the pork knuckle, and the Czech hot dog.
+Treat your palate to the world-famous Prague ham, the pork knuckle, and the Czech hot dog.

 - Craving a sweet treat?
 You’ll find trdelnik (chimney cake) virtually everywhere in the city.